-The most common provisioning questions from boaters who are heading away from the dock for more than a few days tend to be:
+The most common provisioning questions from boaters who are heading away from the dock for more than a few days tend to be “what should I take?” and “how much food do I need?”

-The reality is that neither I nor anyone else can tell you.
+The reality is that neither I nor anyone else can tell you exactly what’s right for you and not some mythical “average person.”
 (Dang, I know you wanted a simple answer!)

 To figure that out, I had to know how much of everything we used.
 At first, I just sat down and tried to figure it all out in my head.
 That was a total and complete failure!
 It was just overwhelming.